 Table of Contents

-Save money with coffee loyalty cards
+Save money buying coffee using loyalty cards

 Most coffee shops offer some sort of a loyalty card to encourage you to come back to them to buy your coffee rather than going elsewhere so it makes sense to take advantage of these.

-Costa Coffee gives you 100 free points when you sign up for their Costa Coffee Club.
+Costa Coffee gives you 100 free points when you sign up to their Costa Coffee Club.
 After that, you earn 5 points for every £1 you spend on anything in the shop including muffins and bacon rolls.
 Costa also offers bonus points during the year to encourage you to drink more coffee and spend more money.